Falt-b/Spatial-Hashing-Boids/README.md

 # Spatial-Hashing-Boids
-rework of previous Boids program
+rework of previous Boids program with hashing